 LEAP 2025 Takes Bold Step ‘Into New Worlds’

-RIYADH, SAUDI ARABIA, December 5, 2024 /EINPresswire.com/ -- Saudi Arabia’s global award-winning tech event, LEAP, is poised to break new ground when a newly enriched and revamped fourth edition returns from February 9-12 at the Riyadh Exhibition & Convention Centre in Malham.
+RIYADH, RIYADH, SAUDI ARABIA, December 6, 2024 /EINPresswire.com/ -- Saudi Arabia’s global award-winning tech event, LEAP, is poised to break new ground when a newly enriched and revamped fourth edition returns from February 9-12 at the Riyadh Exhibition & Convention Centre in Malham.

 His Excellency Faisal Al Khamisi, Chairman of Saudi Federation for Cybersecurity, Programming and Drones (SAFCSP)